 Circular procurement can potentially facilitate opportunities for SMEs; leverage their local focus and services; and align them with circular business models that includes swap, share, repair, and reverse logistics.

-This session uncovers how circular procurement can be a strategy to enable SMEs to scale-up and build local economies.
+This session uncovered how circular procurement can be a strategy to enable SMEs to scale-up and build local economies.

 Dr. Greg Lavery, Managing Director – Rype Office